Ayoze97/ReminderCalendar/README.md

 - READ_CONTACTS (optional)
   - Is requiered to import contact information from your phone so name, phone and mail can be filled automatically.
 - READ_CALENDAR & WRITE_CALENDAR
-  - Is requiered to sync the events so can't lose it and to work with multiple devices.
+  - Is requiered to sync the events so you can't lose it and to work with multiple devices if google account is configured.

 ## What's missing?
-- [ ] English translation.
+- ~~[ ] English translation.~~
 - [ ] More send methods.